crossplane/crossplane/design/one-pager-change-logs.md

 "configuration drift", it will enforce its "source of truth" to eventually correct this unexpected change without any user interaction with the control plane.
-Currently, there is no mechanism for users of Crossplane to have visibility into these types of "unexpected" changes that Crossplane is making on their behalf.
+Currently, there is no mechanism for users of Crossplane to have visibility into these types of "unexpected" changes that Crossplane is reverting on their behalf.

 With Crossplane acting continuously and autonomously to update critical infrastructure, it is vital for users to have insight into the operations being